jw9730/hot/README.md

 python3 run_tests.py
 cd ..
 ```

 For basic use cases, please see `run_perf_tests.py` and `run_tests.py`.

-To keep the code up-to-date, execute the following:
+To update the code, execute the following:
 ```bash
 git submodule update --remote --merge
 ```